Get started today.

 The nursery team

-Smiling child with spots taking temperature
+Smiling child with spots taking temperature as you might for hand, foot and mouth

 Common myths about hand, foot and mouth disease

-Can hand, foot and mouth disease make animals ill?
+Can it make animals ill?

 The hand, foot and mouth disease found in UK nurseries is not the same disease that affects livestock (foot and mouth disease).
 This includes household pets like cats and dogs.